Gopher Tortoise Recipient Sites

 - Local governments can apply for Habitat Management Assistance Funding to meet habitat quality permitting requirements for recipient site permits.

-First, contact Katherine Richardson, Gopher Tortoise Program Coordinator, to schedule a pre-application consultation.
+First, contact the Gopher Tortoise Program Coordinator to schedule a pre-application consultation.
 A pre-application consultation, including a site visit, streamlines the permitting process and is highly recommended before beginning a recipient site permit application.
 The consultation allows FWC staff to evaluate lands for gopher tortoise habitat needs and helps landowners prepare an application package.
 You may be asked to withdraw your recipient site permit application if you choose to decline a pre-application consultation.

 Upon completion of the pre-application consultation, apply for a recipient site permit online.
 There is no application fee.
 A gopher tortoise plan must be submitted along with data collected by an Authorized Gopher Tortoise Agent.
 Additional permit requirements vary by recipient permit type.
 Full details can be found in the Gopher Tortoise Permitting Guidelines.

 There are a variety of recipient permit types available for both public and private lands.
-Please reach out to Katherine Richardson, FWC Gopher Tortoise Program Coordinator, to find the option that best suits you and your land.
+Please reach out to the FWC Gopher Tortoise Program Coordinator to find the option that best suits you and your land.
 Recipient permit options differ in requirements, including land size, monitoring commitment, and enforceable protection.
 Public lands are eligible for all recipient site permit types.
 Private lands are eligible for all recipient permit types except public lands restocking site permits and contiguous public conservation land permits.